NooraHealth/LLM-Project-doc-site/docs/Intent Recognition System/Engineering/Evaluation.md

 ### Prompt
 The first variable in the system is the prompt that we pass to the LLM.
-We version control the prompts and proceed with the prompt for which we get the best results based on macro F1 score.
+The prompts are version controlled, revised over time to produce the best results derived from evaluating the macro F1 score.

-Currently our prompt versions look like as follows:
+Currently our prompt versions are as follows:

-Version 1:
+#### Version 1
 ```
 Judge the intent of the text input from the following options: